 A new open-access publication from researchers at the Buck Institute for Research on Aging, including Dr. Judith Campisi, is the foundation for a “SASP Atlas” that aims to comprehensively categorize the various secretions that our myriad cell types make This will likely be incredibly useful in tracking the differences in the SASP between various cells.

 Essentially, these researchers are creating a database that will collect information about the SASP in one place, giving it the potential to be an incredible scientific resource.
-The SASP Atlas database is now under construction, and you can find the website here.
+The SASP Atlas database is now under construction and we recommend checking it out.

 We do not currently fully understand senescent cells and their subtle differences and why these nuances exist in different cells and tissues.
 We know that transient senescent cells are beneficial in tissue regeneration and, broadly speaking, that persistent senescent cells cause chronic inflammation are a problem, but there is some way to go before we fully understand all that is going on here.